Article written by Elisa - Travel Writer & Local in France

 Each year is different depending on the weather conditions in the spring, but from mid-June to the beginning of July is usually a good time.
 We think, however, that the first weekend of July is generally the best time to visit these lavender fields.

 Valensole is a cute little village where you can spend the night after exploring the fields nearby.
-We recommend Les Terrasses de Valensole (open from May to October) for the ultimate traditional French experience.
+We recommend Les Terrasses de Valensole (open from May to October) for the ultimate traditional Provençal experience.
 This bed & breakfast in the heart of Provence features a seasonal outdoor pool and a terrace perfect for the hot summer days of Provence.

 Day 3 | The Lakes of Verdon

-The third day of this Gorges du Verdon road trip is dedicated to exploring this area’s turquoise lakes.
+The third day of this Aix-en-Provence to Gorges du Verdon road trip is dedicated to exploring this area’s turquoise lakes.
 Lac Esparron de Verdon, and Lac Quinson de Verdon, are two small lakes with absolutely no crowds, perfect for a dip and some beautiful photos.

 Lac de Sainte-Croix is the main lake in the area and a good place for a dip and a couple of hours of relaxation on the shore.
 This is (in our opinion) the most beautiful lake and also where we found the best, cleanest water.
 This lake is very popular amongst families with kids.

 Then head to the village of Aiguines, where you will stay for the next two nights.
-The Hotel du Vieux Château, located in the village’s main square, is a great option.
+The hotel Le Vieux Château, located in the village’s main square, is a great option.

 Day 4 | Gorges du Verdon

 Drive down to the gorges on an epic scenic route (Route des Crêtes) and forget your cares for a while – there are no crowds here, and the peace is incredible.

 The deepest gorge in France, Les Gorges du Verdon, is one of the must-see natural wonders of Provence and Southern France.
 The picture below was taken from the legendary Artuby Bridge (182 m), one of the highest bridges in Europe for bungee jumping.